Sam Finnikin describes his experience of being a NICE Scholar

 Varicose veins are extremely common and have an important, negative impact on quality of life.
 The aim of this project is to assess guideline implementation, identify factors associated with regional variation in

-Prior to working for Lifeways Simon worked in and latterly managed NHS Community Learning Disability Teams, NHS Outreach Teams, LD Residential Homes and LD Supported Living schemes, specialising in providing support to people whose behaviours inhibit their quality of life.
+Before working for Consensus, Simon worked for Care UK and Lifeways Group.
+He has also worked for and managed NHS community learning disability teams, NHS outreach teams, LD Residential Homes and LD Supported Living schemes, specialising in providing support to people whose behaviours inhibit their quality of life.

 Paediatric Surgery Registrar, Nottingham Children's Hospital